proengsoft/laravel-jsvalidation/README.md

 setup your validations.
 Also class and rule syntax are the same that Laravel Validation class implements.
 When the instance is printed in a view the Javascript code needed to validate your form is rendered to the page.

-The Javascript validations are made using [JQueryValidation][], that is compiled into javascript in the package.
+The Javascript validations are made using [JQuery Validation Plugin][], that is compiled into javascript in the package.

 ### Documentation